ddeutils/ddedocs/docs/index.md

 # Welcome to **Data Develop & Engineer**

-This project will deliver all knowledge from my experience and other sharing knowledge in **_Data Develop and Engineer_** area.
+This project will deliver all knowledge in **_Data Develop and Engineer_** area.

-!!! warning "Important"

-    This project I am working on doesn't have much proper _English_ grammar.
-    Because I'm in the middle of trying to practice writing and reading.
-Please understand this issue before going deeper into it :face_holding_back_tears:

 > **_Disclaimer_**: This project create from my experiment on **Data Engineer**
 > around ~5 years (_Update on 2024_).

+!!! warning "Important"

+    This project doesn't have much proper _English_ grammar.
+    Because I am in the middle of trying to practice writing and reading.
+    Please understand and open your mind on this issue before going deeper into it :face_holding_back_tears:

 ## :material-arrow-down-right: Getting Started

 :material-page-last: First, I will start reading the popular Data Engineering books from worldwide.
 That have many blogs represent many different books to you, but I see that it has some book that you should to read that they say you should too.

 !!! quote "What is DE do?"